 But how do you even know when it’s your saint’s day!?

-Honestly, this has always been my fascination with “name days!”
-Sure, it’s not too difficult to remember YOUR special day, but it seems that everyone here in Spain is aware of ALL of their friends’ and family members’ saints’ days.
+Honestly, this has always been something that strikes us about “name days!”
+Sure, it’s not too difficult to remember YOUR special day, but it seems that everyone here in Spain is aware of ALL of their friends’ and family members’ saints’ days too.
 Turns out, it’s not that Spaniards have incredibly impressive powers of the memory; rather, most calendars and agendas will include the name of the saint whose feast day is being observed right there next to the number of each date.

-My personal agenda only lists one name on most days, but sometimes you can find two, three, or even four.
+In fact, if you check out a Spanish agenda, you will find that it not only lists one name on most days, but sometimes you can find two, three, or even four.
 As previously mentioned, Spain is not the only country that celebrates name days and so the names you will find on calendars here in Spain are different than the ones you will find in other countries.
 This makes sense, as we have different common names in each language but also because, in the modern age, calendars are adapting to the addition of more names that are not saints.
-I believe it is for this reason that Spaniards will translate the idea to their “name day”—not all names come from saints, but that is where the tradition started.
+This might also be why Spaniards will translate the idea to their “name day”—as not all names come from saints, but that is where the tradition started.

 Curious when your name day would be?
 You can check out this list of the Spanish “name days,” looking for the ‘equivalent’ of your name or check out this page that was developed for curious Americans whose often-not-religious-at-all names aren’t commonly found on lists that derive from Roman Catholic and/or Greek Orthodox calendar of saints.